 About the author: Ross Dempsey is the Head of Marketing for Glasgoweb, offering online marketing in Glasgow and across the UK.
 Ross’ particular expertise lies in SEO, PPC, Social Media and Analytics.

-How are you implementing SEO research for your business?
+How are you implementing the 5 SEO Research Methods to Use Before a Potential New Client Meeting?
 Please share by leaving your comment below.

 Click Here for an SEO Business Startup Kit